VNG-Realisatie/authorization-decision-log/architectuur.md

 ## Context

-The Authorization Decision Logs defines a standard format for recording access decisions made by Externalized Access Management systems.
+The Authorization Decision Logs defines a standard format for recording decisions made by Externalized Access Management (EAM) systems .

-The goal of the standard is to enable full replayability of historical decisions while preventing unneccesary data duplication.
+The goal of the standard is to enable reconstitute the environment of historical decisions to enable replay and analysis while preventing unneccesary data duplication.

-The inputs to the Authorization Decision Log come from the following standard EAM or PxP components
+The inputs to the Authorization Decision Log come from the following standard EAM or PxP components as introduced in {{NIST.SP.800-162}}.

 <figure>